apache/qpid-jms/qpid-jms-client/src/test/resources/README.txt

 # The various SSL stores and certificates were created with the following commands:
-# Seems to require the JDK8 keytool.
+# Requires JDK 8+ keytool command.

 # Clean up existing files
 # -----------------------